 You can view and print the quick guides for all the pages in the treating bile duct cancer section.

 All operations to completely remove bile duct cancer are major surgery.
 Only surgeons with specialist knowledge and experience should do this type of operation.
 This type of surgery is not suitable for everyone.
 You need to be generally fit and the cancer must be at an early stage.
 Unfortunately many people with bile duct cancer have advanced cancer when they are diagnosed.
-Surgery to remove the cancer is then not possible.
+Surgery to remove the cancer is then not usually possible.